Cambridge Healthtech Institute’s 4th Annual

 Gene Therapy Manufacturing

-It is an exciting time for gene therapy – therapies on the market, encouraging clinical data and a long list of pharma collaborations.
-Pricing and reimbursement takes a majority of the headlines but equally important is producing these therapies
+It is an exciting time for gene therapy – therapies on the market, strong investment and encouraging clinical data – but manufacturing still represents one of the major stumbling blocks to successful commercialization.

-Cambridge Healthtech Institute’s Gene Therapy Manufacturing meeting takes a practical, case study driven approach to the process development, scale-up and production of gene therapies, tackling key topics such as AAV, lentivirus
+Cambridge Healthtech Institute’s Gene Therapy Manufacturing conference takes a practical, case-study driven approach to the process development, scale-up and production of gene therapies, tackling key topics such as AAV, lentivirus and retrovirus

 12:15 pm Enjoy Lunch on Your Own

-1:15 10th Anniversary Cake Break in the Exhibit Hall with Last Chance for Poster Viewing (Grand Ballroom)
+1:15 Refreshment Break in the Exhibit Hall with Last Chance for Poster Viewing

 1:55 Chairperson’s Remarks